 Tips for getting the most out of your home recording studio

-With the speed in which technology is increasing, many artists have gone to a home recording studio.
+With the speed at which technology is increasing, many artists have gone to a home recording studio.
 Midi can take the place of your drummer and software and a 2 channel interface substitutes the tape machine and mixing counsel.
 Emulation software like Guitar Rig from Native Instruments can even allow you to record a blistering guitar solo with Eddie Van Halen’s tone, without waking up your sleeping children.
 But with all of that being said, a good recording takes time and patience.
 You have to record a strong track in order for a professional sounding song to appear.
 Use some of the tips below to get a pro sound from your home recording studio.

 Obviously, creating good music takes talent.
 If you are a singer, you have to be able to sing in key, hit the right notes, and have a pleasing tone to your voice.
-If you are a rapper, please, take the marbles out of your mouth, enunciate, and get your message across poiniently and on beat.
+If you are a rapper, please, take the marbles out of your mouth, enunciate, and get your message across potentially and on the beat.
 Recording a strong, pleasing sounding vocal track is a must for your song.
 You could be the most talented singer in the world, but if you sound like you are singing inside of a garbage can, then no one is going to be able to hear your gift.
 Your recording will not represent who you are as an artist.

 “All I have to do is put these in my mouth, and I can sound just like all the current hip hop chart busters!”